That-Developer-Guy/XPI-Extract/README.md

 ## Building

-If you wish to build this from the source code, you have two options:
+If you wish to build this from the source code (I do not recommend it), you have two options:

 1. Edit the  install_script.iss  file to match the file paths and create an executable from  xpi_opener.pyw  using Nuitka:
    -  python -m pip install nuitka